mongodb/specifications/source/unified-test-format/unified-test-format.rst

 ~~~~~~~~~~~

 The "runOnThread" operation instructs the test runner to schedule an operation
-to be run on a given thread. runOnThread MUST NOT wait for the scheduled
+to be run on a given thread.
+The given thread MUST begin executing the operation
-operation to complete.
-If any of the operation's test assertions fail, the
+immediately. runOnThread MUST NOT wait for the operation to complete.
+If any of
-entire test case MUST fail as well.
+the operation's test assertions fail, the entire test case MUST fail as well.

 The following arguments are supported: